 - “The Blind Spot” in Shift Happens: Critical Mass at 20, eds.
 Chris Carlsson, LisaRuth Elliott & Adriana Camarena, Full Enjoyment Books (2012)

 - Self-published series of essays, photography and video on this site (2013-on going)

 - October 6-November 5 2017.
-“Hilando la vida de una maya/ Threading the life of a Mayan” A collaboration with José Góngora Pat and Paz de la Calzada in honor of Luís Góngora Pat, a Mayan man killed unjustly by SFPD, and the women in his family who are left mending the threads of a broken migration story.
+“Hilando la vida de una maya/ Threading the life of a Mayan”, SOMARTS Day of the Dead Altar Exhibit.
+A collaboration with José Góngora Pat and Paz de la Calzada in honor of Luís Góngora Pat, a Mayan man killed unjustly by SFPD, and the women in his family who are left mending the threads of a broken migration story.
 The installation uses poetic references to textile as text, textile as a silent voice, embroidering as a Mayan art form, Mayan language, distance, and threads of migration; all while presenting a non traditional Day of the Dead altar for Luís Góngora Pat.

 - March-April 2017.
 “Untitled”, Mission Cultural Center for Latino Arts, 30th Anniversary of Solo Mujeres Exhibition, an installation collaboration with Yolanda Lopez portraying three Chicana artists from three overlapping generations in a social media dialogue about the call to duty to resist injustice.

 - October-November 2016.
 Installation.
 “A Traditional Mayan Altar in Honor of Luis Góngora Pat, killed by SFPD April 7, 2016,” in collaboration with José Góngora Pat, Luís Poot Pat, Carlos Poot Pat, Flora Campoy, Pearl Ubungen, SOMARTS Annual Day of the Dead Altar Exhibit, Theme: Promise Not To Forget.
 Documented here.